aevri/git-integration-techniques/article.md

 <<house painting diagram>>

-Here we have a git commit graph, with each commit represented as a picture of a house.
+Here we have a git commit graph, with each commit represented as an impressive drawing of a house.
 Note that the arrows point back at the parent commits, as this is git.
 You will notice that there are two histories depicted, both are painting the original house a new color.
 In the top history there are a number of intermediate 'fixup' commits.
 The bottom history paints the house in one commit.

-If we re-imagined the task of painting the house as a coding task, it would be comparable to renaming a popular function.
-A naive search and replace might just replace too much, so at least manual checking would probably be in order.
-There could be many call-sites to visit, so you might want to make checkpoints along the way.
+If we re-imagine the task of painting the house as a coding task, it is comparable to renaming a function.
+A naive search and replace might make mistakes, so at least manual checking would probably be in order.
+There could be many call sites to visit, so you might want to save your work along the way.

 Which of the histories is 'better'?
-Let us amass the facts and then compare the arguments!
+Let us first state some impartial facts, and then make some contentious arguments!

-Fact:
+- Fact 1: Each of the commits along the top take us closer to the goal than the previous commit, this means that each commit represented the best current effort at some point in time.

+- Fact 2: No-one wants to live in a half-painted or over-painted house.
+Think of these work-in-progress (WIP) commits as untestable and breaking the build.

+- Fact 3: If you wanted to cherry-pick or revert the whole painting effort in the top path, you would have to do so with all of the commits.
+On the bottom path there is only one, self-contained commit to deal with.

+- Fact 4: When bisecting over history later, you would need to give the WIP commits special treatment because they are untestable.
+The bottom history needs no special treatment.

+- Fact 5: If you make WIP commits and push them somewhere else as you progress, your work will be more robust to mice running across your keyboard and the cats that dash after them.

+- Fact 6:

 Green-to-green.

-Bisect.

-Cherry-pick.

-Revert.

 - Fixup